 Artwork / 2018

-This year has been a struggle emotionally, because of the everyday cruelty of the current Republican administration.
-Unlike last year, where my political art was very pointedly about the 45th President of the United States, in 2018 I have focused on making commentary about issues, like global warming, gun control, and the rental housing crisis in the US.
+2018 was a struggle emotionally because of the everyday cruelty of the Trump administration.
+Unlike 2017, during which my political art was mostly about the 45th President of the United States and his racism, in 2018 I tried to focus more on making commentary about issues, like global warming, gun control, and the rental housing crisis in the US.

 This last involved me going to DC to create public art for the Make Room, an advocacy group that commissioned 11 artists from across the country to represent the 11 million households that are one paycheck away from homelessness.
 The work was first installed throughout Washington in various locations for a few weeks and then, in October and November it was displayed at the Torpedo Factory Art Center.
 For more about the project, check out this video.